The Game Developer's Guide to Digital Marketing

 Digital marketing tends to have a lot more advantages than traditional marketing.
 Let’s take a dive into some of the most beneficial parts of getting yourself online.

 Another big plus is that it tends to be cheaper.
 Even with internal costs and paid advertising, you’re free to create and use your own social media pages, websites and content.
-You’ve got the opportunity to give your audience many different channels to consume their content from - and you can track its impact through click-through ratios, engagement rates, impressions and more.
+You’ve got the opportunity to give your players many different channels to consume their content from - and you can track its impact through click-through ratios, engagement rates, impressions and more.

 It’s this tracking that might be the most important part of digital marketing, as it allows you to instantly see how your output is performing and where it can be tweaked.
 We’ll cover in more detail below.